Anna Depenbusch: Career

 In 2002 and 2003, she contributed vocals to several albums by Max Melvin under the name "Anastasica".

 In 2005, she released her first album that united elements of pop, jazz, and chanson.
 The song "Heimat" (Home) from this album was nominated for the German music writing prize (Deutschen Musikautorenpreis).

 Her second album, The Mathematics of Anna Depenbusch (2011) reached No. 25 in the charts.

+In February 2025, a fire under her apartment destroyed her studio.
+The music for her planned album, which she intended to tour with the Kaiser Quartet, was lost.
+However, the tour went ahead as planned.